 The textile technology department at the King John School is an exciting department where students are able to come and work in their free time as well as lessons.
-There are revisions sessions to support GCSE and A level students in the run-up to examinations and weekly practical support sessions for students who wish to improve their practical work or extend their practical skills further throughout the year.
-There is a very full Key stage 3 club that runs once a week after school with a different project each term to develop students skills further to prepare them for the GCSE and for them to develop their own unique design style.
+There is a very full Key stage 3 club that runs once a week after school with a different project each term to develop students skills further and for them to develop their own unique design style.
 The students can also take time in their lunch breaks to read the current design magazines on offer to stay up to date with current trends and the fast paced changes occurring all the time in the fashion and textile industry; this is looked at in more detail on “Industry day”.

 Key stage 3